-- Keep work areas clean.
-Cluttered work areas and benches can cause accidents. - 2.
-Consider work area environment.
+- 1. Keep work areas clean.
+Cluttered work areas and benches can cause accidents. - Consider work area environment.
 Do not expose your equipment to high humidity or rain.
 Do not use your equipment in damp or wet conditions.
 Keep the work area well lit.
-Do not use your tool where there is a risk of causing fire or explosion, e.g. in the presence of flammable liquids and gases. - Keep children away.
+Do not use your tool where there is a risk of causing fire or explosion, e.g. in the presence of flammable liquids and gases. - 3.
+Keep children away.
 Do not allow children, visitors or animals to come near the work area or to touch the equipment or accessories. - 4.
 Dress appropriately.
 Wear the appropriate protective clothing.
 Wear a protective hair covering to keep long hair out of the way. - Guard against electric shock.
 Prevent body contact with earthed or grounded surfaces.
 Electrical safety can be further improved by using a high sensitivity (30 mA / 30 mS) residual current device (RCD). - 6.
 Do not overreach.
 Keep proper footing and balance at all times. - 7.
 Stay alert.
 Watch what you are doing.
 Use common sense.
-Do not operate the equipment when tired. - 8.
-Secure work piece.
-If required, use clamps or a vice to hold the work piece - Extension leads.
+Do not operate the equipment when tired. - Secure work piece.
+If required, use clamps or a vice to hold the work piece.
+Extension leads.
 Before use inspect the extension leads and replace if damaged.
+When using the - Extension leads.
+Before use inspect the extension leads and replace if damaged.
 When using the equipment outdoors, only use extension leads intended for outdoor use and marked accordingly. - 10.
 Use appropriate equipment.
 Only use the equipment as outlined within this instruction manual.
 Do not force the equipment to the job of heavier duty equipment.
 The equipment will do the job better and safer at the rate for which it was intended.
-Do not force the equipment. - WARNING!
+Do not force the equipment.

+WARNING!
 The use of any accessory or attachment, or performance of any operation with this equipment other than those recommended in this instruction manual may present a risk of personal injury.